lerna/lerna/commands/info/README.md

 ## Usage

-The `info` prints local environment information that proves to be useful especially while submitting bug reports.
+The `info` command prints local environment information that proves to be useful especially while submitting bug reports.

 `lerna info`